MTV Sports: Skateboarding Featuring Andy Macdonald

 MTV Sports: Skateboarding Featuring Andy Macdonald is a sports video game developed by Darkblack and published by THQ for Game Boy Color, Microsoft Windows, PlayStation and Dreamcast.
 It features skateboarder Andy Macdonald on the cover.

 Reception

 The Dreamcast and PlayStation versions received "unfavorable" reviews according to the review aggregation website Metacritic.
-Jim Preston of NextGen said of the latter console version: "No matter what all the marketing tells you, this has all the grit and soul of an Egg McMuffin" calling it a "LAM3 SK8R".
+Jim Preston of NextGen said of the latter console version: "No matter what all the marketing tells you, this has all the grit and soul of an Egg McMuffin," calling it a "LAM3 SK8R".

-The game was a runner-up for GameSpots annual "Worst Game" award among console games, which lost to Spirit of Speed 1937.
+The game was a runner-up for the "Worst Game" award at GameSpot's Best and Worst of 2000 Awards, which went to Spirit of Speed 1937.
 The staff dubbed it as "unplayable and ugly".